koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 ### 2.4 Tensor Slicing

 Most of the operations in a large ML model are matrix multiplications followed by non-linearities.
+Matrix multiplication can be thought of as dot products between pairs of matrix rows and columns.
+So we can compute independent dot products on different GPUs and then combine the results afterwards.

-If we want to parallelise this across GPUs _within the same core_, we can slice up huge tensors into smaller ones and then combine the results at the end.
+Another way to think about this is that if we want to parallelise matrix multiplication across GPUs, we can slice up huge tensors into smaller ones and then combine the results at the end.

 For matrices $ X = \begin{bmatrix} X_1 & X_2 \end{bmatrix} $ and $ A = \begin{bmatrix} A_1 \\ A_2 \end{bmatrix} $, we note that: